sybrew/the-seo-framework/readme.txt

 		* The SEO Bar now loads quicker, as redundant checks have been removed.
 		* We offloaded a large portion of the admin-sided PHP scripts to different objects, freeing up RAM and lowering plugin boot-time.
 		* The admin helper-scripts have been optimized to execute no unnecessary paint-jobs, lowering browser-CPU usage.
+		* The SEO Settings notifications no longer get dragged around your page on-load, and instead are preemptively placed.
+This prevents painting the whole page three times.
+		* We now mostly use WordPress' built-in window-resize debounce-handler, which reduces some processing required.
 		* We split the main JavaScript and CSS files into multiple, dedicated files.
 Improving performance and lowering power consumption on all pages where TSF is active.
 			* **HTTP/2:** To take full advantage of this change, multiplexing support (like in HTTP/2) is advised.
 			* **CSS:** This significantly lowers class and ID lookups on every page load and DOM update, which drastically lowers processing time.